 NOTE: The quantity given for the two main fabrics allows for fussy cutting a very large motif on all the panels.
 If you have a smaller motif, you may be able to get away with smaller amounts.
 However, for this design, we do recommend a large bold print for the best look.

-- 1½ yards of 54″+ wide mid-weight canvas or similar in a bold print for the upper exterior; we used 59” Sevenberry Canvas in Green Dots from Canvas Prints 2 by Robert Kaufman Fabrics
+- 1½ yards of 54″+ wide mid-weight canvas or similar in a bold print for the upper exterior; we originally used 59” Sevenberry Canvas in Green Dots from Canvas Prints 2 by Robert Kaufman Fabrics

-- ¾ yard of 54″+ wide mid-weight canvas or similar in a coordinating print for the lower exterior; we used 59” Sevenberry Canvas in Green Wonky Squares from Canvas Prints 2 by Robert Kaufman Fabrics
+- ¾ yard of 54″+ wide mid-weight canvas or similar in a coordinating print for the lower exterior; we originally used 59” Sevenberry Canvas in Green Wonky Squares from Canvas Prints 2 by Robert Kaufman Fabrics

 - 1¾ yards of 1½” wide cotton webbing; we used 1½” wide cotton webbing in natural